 Furthermore, as seen in Erickson Helicopters, Inc., if new information or PPIRS reports become available that could add to the government past performance evaluation, it is up to the offeror company to offer this updated information to the agency.
 See more information about past performance information.

-Agency Not Required to Investigate Your Past Performance Evaluation or PPIRS Information
+Agency Not Required to Investigate Your PPIRS Information

-The source selection team is not required to seek updated information in PPIRS after government past performance evaluation is complete; however, a company can include historical data in its final proposal asking the agency to consider the updated Past Performance Information Retrieval System information when it becomes available.
+The source selection team is not required to seek updated information in PPIRS after government’s past performance evaluation is complete; however, a company can include historical data about contractor past performance information or past performance history in its final proposal asking the agency to consider the updated Past Performance Information Retrieval System information when it becomes available.

 The government should give the new past performance information consideration.
 This is especially true if the company would be prejudiced if it was not considered (Erickson).
 See information about neutral past performance ratings.